Chinese Grammatical Error Correction: A Survey: Automatic error annotation in CGEC

 The Chinese characters \zh{的} \textit{de}, \zh{地} \textit{de}, and \zh{得} \textit{de} serve as structural particles in different syntactic contexts. \zh{的} is typically used as a possessive or descriptive marker (similar to the English apostrophe-s or “of”), \zh{地} is used to modify verbs (adverbial marker), and \zh{得} introduces complements (usually degree complements).
 Despite their distinct functions, these three characters are pronounced identically, which makes them a significant challenge for both native speakers and learners of Chinese.
-This type of mistake is often categorized as an auxiliary (\texttt{AUX}) or spelling error (\texttt{SPELL}) in error annotation systems such as \texttt{ChERRANT}.
+This type of mistake is often categorized as an auxiliary (\textsc{aux}) or spelling error (\textsc{spell}) in error annotation systems such as \texttt{ChERRANT}.
 However, given the distinct grammatical roles these characters play, it is more informative to classify these errors under a separate category.
-For instance, in \eqref{de-participle}, the character \zh{得} \textit{dé} is mistakenly used instead of \zh{的} \textit{de}, which is the correct modal particle in this context.
+For instance, in \eqref{de-particle}, the complement-marker character \zh{得} \textit{de} (\textsc{comp}) is incorrectly written in a position where the attributive particle \zh{的} \textit{de} (\textsc{attr}) is required.